Living In The Slave Lake Region

 Life in the Slave Lake Region is exciting!
-With all of the summer activities, winter activities and annual events the region has something for everyone.
-And, whether it’s summer or winter, the indoor recreation facilities located throughout the region boast numerous activities for all to enjoy too.
+With all of the summer and winter activities and annual events the region has something for everyone.
+Indoor recreation facilities located throughout the region boast numerous activities for all to enjoy year round.

 In Slave Lake, the Multi-Rec Centre (MRC) offers ice rinks and a Fieldhouse.
 The two regulation-sized ice rinks are home to hockey games of the local teams – Thunder, Wolves, Winterhawks and Kodiaks.
 Figure skating practice and regional competitions are also held in the arenas.
 The upper-tier of the Fieldhouse provides a running track where residents of all ages can walk, jog or run.
 Basketball, soccer, badminton and volleyball are just a few of the activities that can also be enjoyed in the Fieldhouse – the surface is covered in rubber matting for safe and enjoyable play.
 Within the MRC, families are able to gather at the indoor playground to let their children climb, play and make new friends – this is a great way for families new to town to meet people with similar interests.
 After a day of enjoying the arenas, track, Fieldhouse and play centre, families can grab a bite to eat at the fully serviced, on site concession.